 and/or

-(c) By virtue of reciprocity or comity?
+(c) By virtue of reciprocity or comity? [agreed]

 Yes No

 Does your country afford mutual legal assistance with respect to investigations, prosecutions and judicial proceedings in relation to offences covered under this Convention for which a legal person may be held liable (art.
 18, para.
-2)?
+2)? [agreed]

 Yes No

 Does your country apply the provisions of article 18 of the Convention, including paragraphs 9 to 29 thereof, in order to provide mutual legal assistance to other States parties to the Convention with which it does not have another mutual legal assistance treaty in force (article 18, para.
-7)?
+7)? [agreed]

 Yes Yes, in part No

-If the answer is “yes, in part”, please specify which paragraphs would not apply
+If the answer is “yes, in part”, please specify which paragraphs would not apply [agreed]

 Which of the following types of mutual legal assistance does your country provide (art.
 18, paras.
 3):